ankush-web-eng/brolangf/README.md

 Brolang is a fun programming language written in Golang built for fun.

-### It is in development and will be realesed soon.
+### It is in development and will be released soon.